Inverse Cubature and Quadrature Kalman filters: Summary

 \section{Summary}

-We developed I-CKF and I-QKF to estimate the defender's state given noisy measurements of the attacker's actions in highly non-linear systems.
-The proposed I-CKF and I-QKF, respectively, exploit the cubature and quadrature rules for numerical integration to approximate the recursive Bayesian integrals.
-The stability conditions for I-CKF are easily achieved for a stable forward CKF.
+We developed I-CKF, I-QKF, and I-CQKF to estimate the defender's state, given noisy measurements of the attacker's actions in highly non-linear systems.
+On the other hand, RKHS-CKF, as both forward and inverse filters, provides the desired state and parameter estimates even without any prior system model information.
+In the case of the perfect system model information, our developed methods can be further generalized to systems with non-Gaussian noises, continuous-time state evolution, or complex-valued states and observations.
+The proposed filters exploit the cubature and quadrature rules to approximate the recursive Bayesian integrals.
+The I-CKF's stability conditions are easily achieved for a stable forward CKF.
+The developed inverse filters are also consistent, provided that the initial estimate pair is consistent.
 Numerical experiments show that I-CKF and I-QKF outperform I-UKF even when they incorrectly assume the true form of the forward filter.
-The non-trivial upshot of this result is that forward filter need not known exactly to the defender.
+However, I-QKF is computationally expensive, while I-CQKF provides reasonable estimates at lower computational costs.
+The non-trivial upshot of this result is that the forward filter does not need to be known exactly to the defender.